Chargebacks

 To dispute this type of chargeback, you need to provide the following:

-• Evidence that the cardholder didn't attempt to return the product/service.
+- Evidence that the cardholder did not attempt to return the product/service.

 Reason code 4841: Digital goods, cancelled recurring transaction